Usetech Will Present Oil & Gas Solutions For The Middle East Market At GITEX 2024

-Unique solutions based on Artificial Intelligence and Computer Vision reduce fuel consumption by up to 5% per day.

-DUBAI, DUBAI, UNITED ARAB EMIRATES, October 3, 2024 /EINPresswire / -- Usetech , a global company developing solutions for the industrial, oil and gas, Agriculture and energy industries, will showcase projects based on AI and mathematical modeling at GITEX .
+Usetech, a global company developing solutions for the industrial, oil and gas, Agriculture and energy industries, will showcase projects based on AI and mathematical modeling at GITEX.

 An integrated approach to ore deposit prospecting, also developed by Usetech specialists, helps to automatically generate 3D relief maps with an accuracy of 0.03-0.05 m, using the results of aeromagnetic surveys.